-The Trust has exposure to high yield bonds (2.2% of net assets (2019 - 2.3%)) and defaulted bonds (27.1% of net assets (2019 - 23.5%)).
-Its bond investments tend to be affected more by changes in overall economic growth and company-specific fundamentals rather than changes in interest rates.
-Changes in interest rates do not directly affect the market value of defaulted bonds as the underlying issuers have stopped making interest payments and thus do not offer a yield component to the holder.
+The Trust's bond investments tend to be affected more by changes in overall economic growth and company-specific fundamentals rather than changes in interest rates.
+Changes in interest rates do not directly affect the fair value of defaulted bonds as the underlying issuers have stopped making interest payments and thus do not offer a yield component to the holder.
 However, the Trust's high yield bonds do have a degree of interest rate risk, which is summarized in the table below.

-As at December 31, 2020, the Trust's exposure to interest rate sensitive debt instruments by maturity and the impact on its net assets attributable to holders of redeemable units if the yield curve is shifted in parallel by an increase of 25-basis-points ("bps"), holding all other variables constant sensitivity, would be as follows:
+The Trust's exposure to debt securities by maturity and the impact on its net assets attributable to holders of redeemable units if the yield curve is shifted in parallel by an increase of 25-basis-points ("bps"), holding all other variables constant sensitivity, would be as follows: